jian0084/mad9022-w19/docs/modules/week5/file-assets.md

 When you `build` your cordova project the contents of your `www` folder get copied to  `/platforms/android/assets/www/`.
 So, `file:///android_asset/www` is actually pointing to that copied version of the folder.

+Cordova has a `File` plugin which will allow you to access the File System on the device, and manage files and folders.
+[Cordova File Plugin reference](https://cordova.apache.org/docs/en/8.x/reference/cordova-plugin-file/index.html)

 When working with Android apps the path can be relative when working with things like images or sounds.

 ```html